Bambusstock/TimeBan/README.md

 __Please keep in mind that you have to maintain the order of the shortcuts from year to seconds!__

+__If you would like to use a more "human readable" date format like `21.02.2015-12:00` you can enable this in your config!__

 Command Syntax
 --------------